- This event has passed.

 February 25 at 3:00 PM - 4:00 PM

-This link will be held virtually via Zoom (details coming soon).
+This event will be held virtually via Zoom (check email or contact email@example.com).

 Human diseases are fundamentally multicellular in nature with many different cell types contributing to disease progression and treatment response.
 However, how therapeutics impact each cell type in a heterogeneous population remains poorly understood because most studies are focused on isolated cell types or a handful of pathways.
 Now, single-cell transcriptional profiling methods allow us to collect a deep molecular portrait of the collective response of heterogeneous populations of cells to any perturbation.
 In my talk, I will present my research in harnessing the power of single-cell transcriptional profiling measurements to dissect therapeutic response in heterogeneous cell populations.
 In the first part, I will describe the probabilistic modeling framework I developed for analyzing single-cell population data across perturbations at scale (PopAlign).
 PopAlign models single-cell data with semantically interpretable, low-error, highly-compressed probabilistic models, which allows fast comparisons across hundreds of samples.
 In the second part, I will discuss how I applied this framework to analyze a drug response study of over 1.6M human primary immune cells to 500 commercially-available immunomodulatory compounds.
 While most compounds in the library exert broad impact across multiple cell types in the population, my analysis also reveals highly cell-type specific activity, including a novel myeloid-suppressing function of a group of compounds including NSAIDs and an artificial sweetener.
 My work provides new depth and insight into how existing compounds reshape immune populations, and a general platform for evaluating and designing population-level responses to therapeutic interventions.

 Senior Research Scientist, Director of Beckman Institute Single-cell Profiling and Engineering Center, California Institute of Technology